Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-This article will give a comprehensive overview of some Florida immigration laws.
-It includes the basic rights and responsibilities of immigrants and immigrants without documentation in Florida.
-It narrows down some of their most important rights under state and federal immigration law.
-This article discusses the following topics:
+This article explains Florida immigration laws.
+It includes the basic rights and responsibilities of immigrants, including those without documentation, in Florida.
+The information provided will help you understand important rights under state and federal immigration law.
+Learn about:

 - Law enforcement and immigration in Florida